pavankumarbalijepalli/pr-phi2-vs-defog/README.md

-## Advancing the Landscape of NL2SQL: A Comprehensive Evaluation of Phi-2 and DeFog Approaches
+## Advancing the Landscape of NL2SQL: A Comprehensive Evaluation of Fine-tuned Phi-2 and DeFog sqlcoder Approaches

 __Abstract:__